mike632t/x11-calc/README.md

 * Sort out colour mapping to allow program to run on display with less  than 24 -bit colour - may get round to this be one day...
-* Rewite the display code in a more structured form (like the button and LED segment code).

 * Add CPU emulation.